linode/docs/docs/applications/big-data/running-a-jupyter-notebook-server-behind-an-apache-reverse-proxy.md

 3. Copy the password from the newly created `jupyter_notebook_config.json` file.

 4. Uncomment the following lines in the configuration file.
-Paste the password from the previous step into `c.NotebookApp.password = ''`:

     {: .file-excerpt}
     /.jupyter/jupyter-notebook-config.py